GedasSkikas/BudgetO/README.md

 # BudgetO
 An Android application which allows users to budget their expenses in a fun and interactive way.

+Technologies used:

-The app makes use of the MPAndroidChart library to draw pie charts and utilizes SQLite to store most of the user data.
+* MPAndroidChart library to draw pie charts which represent user spending and budgeting
+* SQLite to store most of the user data